 Early Pregnancy Renal Anhydramnios is a condition where a pregnant woman does not have amniotic fluid around her fetus (baby) because of problems with the baby’s renal system.
 EPRA occurs when the baby’s kidneys, ureters, bladder, or urethra fail to properly develop, interfering with the baby’s ability to make or pass urine.
 After 16 weeks of pregnancy, the baby’s urine contributes more than 90% of the amniotic fluid around the baby.
 Amniotic fluid is essential for normal lung development in the baby.
 Untreated EPRA is considered universally fatal.

-What are bilateral renal agenesis and fetal renal failure?
+What is fetal renal failure?

 Why is this study important?

-Both of these conditions can lead to persistent absence of amniotic fluid (anhydramnios) and, in turn, underdeveloped fetal lungs.
+Fetal renal failure can lead to persistent absence of amniotic fluid (anhydramnios) and, in turn, underdeveloped fetal lungs.
 If anhydramnios occurs early in the pregnancy, infants may not survive without prenatal intervention.

 Who may enroll in the study?